SystemsGenetics/GEMmaker/docs/configuration.rst

 reference_name
 ==============
 The unique name for the genome reference assembly.
 It must not contain spaces or special characters, only alphanumeric characters (0-9, a-z, A-Z) and underscores.
 This name will be used when creating intermediate files that you may want to keep, such as BAM files.

+If Hisat2 is being used as the quanitifaction tool, this name must match the reference name used while running Hisat2 for building indexes in the previous step.

 reference_dir
 =============